aayaresko/pantaloo-project/readme.md

 # CASINOBIT.IO

 ##### DISCLAIMER
-this project was made public because of fround and chicanery made by an intermediate person between me (as a developer) and a  customer
+this project was made public because of fraud and chicanery made by an intermediate person between me (as a developer) and a  customer